 During the Syrian intervention in Lebanese territory, the fighters of the special forces involved in the fighting fought for the first time with a new enemy, the Palestinians.

-The Syrian special forces, in the attack of the Israeli army on Lebanon in 1982, were active in the rear of the Israelis.
-And they destroyed much more tanks than the Libyan armed forces in direct combat clashes with the enemy.
+Syrian commandos, during the Israeli army attack on Lebanon in 1982, were active in the rear of the Israelis.
+And they destroyed a lot more tanksthan the Libyan armed forces in direct combat clashes with the enemy.

 In the same year, 1982 special forces units participated in the seizure of the city of Ham, where an uprising against the government broke out.
 As a result, the city was destroyed, tens of thousands of civilians were killed.